alini159/alini159/README.md

 # Hey 👋

-Hi !
-All right with you ? my name is **Alini Rodrigues**.
-I'm an academic in the Information Systems course at UFMS-CPAN, I'm on a fun adventure with mobile development and ux-designer.
+Hello!
+I'm Alini Rodrigues, graduated in Information Systems from UFMS-CPAN.
+I am currently involved in an exciting journey as a mobile developer and UX designer.
+As a technology enthusiast, I am always looking for new challenges and opportunities to expand my knowledge and skills.

 **⁠🌸 Didn't you know?
 Women have to be strong to survive!  💪**

- - 💻 software developer
+  💻  software engineer

 <div>
   <a href="https://github.com/alini159">